sf219/sfweb/_posts/2021-01-29-enf-basics.md

 <br />
 <br />
 <p>
   Everything seems pretty easy.
 Now, I can introduce one of the real problems.
 What if the ENF is not the only source of variation in the luminance of the video?
-What if, for instance, there's movement?
-Logically, most of the interesting videos in practice have movement.
+For instance, most of the interesting videos in practice have movement.
 The method I depicted above fails under this scenario (now, the blue one is the ground truth):
 </p>
 <br />
    <table width="100%" height="100%" align="center" valign="center">